syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Appearance.md

 ![Symbol](Stencil_images/Stencil_Title.png)

-### Customize the Stencil title
+### Customize the stencil title

 The appearance of the title can be customized by using the  [TitleTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_TitleTemplate) property of the `Stencil` class.

-Please find the code example that explains how to add a title and its customization.
+The following code example explains how to add a title and its customization.

 {% tabs %}
 {% highlight xaml %}